1. What is an OIB?

 - Property transfer tax (RETT) 3% - it's a one-time payment.

-These costs are the same for both International and Croatian Buyer.
+These costs are the same for both, International and EU/Croatian Buyer.

 20. What are Property Running Costs?